 A big misconception when it comes to a valuation is that it needs to be an exact figure.
 Having an exact figure, however, can sometimes turn away a fair offer, or worse, limit the business to a strict price ceiling.
 Creating a range that includes an upper and lower limit, and then forming a listing price somewhere between the two, should be the goal.

 Note: There are several methods of calculating valuations - none of which are better or more successful than the other.
-Multiple online tools exist that will give you a fairly accurate range to base your listing price on.
+Multiple online tools exist that will give you a fairly accurate range on which to base your listing price.
 Another option is to go through your accounting firm or hire a valuation specialist to give you their opinion.
 Click here to access Tresle's Business Valuation Calculator.

 At the end of the day, the price associated with the business is up to the market itself.
 You want to get started with an accurate approximation in order to attract buyers, but ultimately, the business is worth what people are willing to pay for it.
 Let's explore other important factors to consider when preparing your business for sale.